 The interview will be conducted by Professor Günter Ziegler, a prominent mathematician, who currently serves as the President of the Freie Universität Berlin, one of the best European Institutions of higher education.

-The event will be chaired by Professor Maria J. Esteban, the Chair of the 8ECM Scientific Committee, and will be broadcasted live with open access.
+The event will be chaired by Professor Maria J. Esteban, the Chair of the 8ECM Scientific Committee, and will be broadcast live with open access.
 The interview is scheduled on the last day of the Congress, on Friday, 25 June 2021 at 4 pm, followed by the Closing Ceremony.

 Jean-Pierre Bourguignon is a French mathematician, whose main research area is differential geometry.
 His work has focused on the Ricci curvature and its relation to both global analysis and general relativity.
-He co-authored the monographs “A Spinorial Approach to Riemannian and Conformal Geometry” (EMS, 2015) and “Mathematics, a Beautiful Elsewhere” (Thames and Hudson, 2012), a book on the intersection of Mathematics and Art, published along an exhibition at the Fondation Cartier pour l’art contemporain.
+He co-authored the monographs “A Spinorial Approach to Riemannian and Conformal Geometry” (EMS, 2015) and “Mathematics, a Beautiful Elsewhere” (Thames and Hudson, 2012), a book on the intersection of Mathematics and Art, published alongside an exhibition at the Fondation Cartier pour l’art contemporain.

 Professor Bourguignon has been affiliated with the Centre National de la Recherche Scientifique (CNRS) for most of his career, which, in his words, “has given me a great freedom to pursue my research”.
-He is now emeritus.
+He is now professor emeritus.
 Prior to his ERC presidency, Bourguignon was director of the Institut des Hautes Études Scientifiques (IHÉS) until 2013 and is now the Nicolaas Kuiper honorary professor there.

 During Bourguignon’s directorship, the IHÉS numbered three Fields medalists among its faculty.
 Concurrently, Bourguignon held a part-time teaching position at the nearby École Polytechnique.